seftel72/Trillo-Hotel-Review/README.md

 # trillo
-A landing page hotel ratings utilising flexbox
+ A landing page for a hotel